Kenneth J. Casey

 Kenneth J. Casey (died May 6, 2020) was a Novato, California, real estate investor and member of the Marin County Human Rights Commission, charged in 2020 with "operating a massive Ponzi scheme" that defrauded "more than a thousand investors" while "embezzling tens of millions of dollars to personally enrich himself".
 Companies owned by him were investigated by the U.S. Securities and Exchange Commission (SEC), after attorneys said they had "engaged in serious misconduct over the nearly three decades prior to his death".

 Personal life

 Casey was raised in Queens, New York, moving to Marin County in 1975.
 He played soccer when young and was an outdoorsman later in life, making a dog sled expedition to the North Pole.
 He married Charlene Albanese and "is survived by his son, Michael Albanese".
 The San Francisco Chronicle reported the couple divorced in 1996.
 A 2011 interview of Albanese for a magazine feature about their home stated that “Charlene and her husband, Ken Casey” purchased a second home in 2003.
-He supposedly died on May 6, 2020, at the age of 73 of a heart attack.
+He died in May 2020, at the age of 73 of a heart attack.